Uberi/University-Notes/ECON101/ECON101.md

 The benefit from incremental increase is the **marginal benefit**.

 The **marginal benefit curve** measures the marginal benefit as units of a good or service available changes.
 It measures the most people are willing to pay for one more unit of a good or service, and is not derivable from the PPF.

-Marginal benefit decreases as more of a good or service becomes available.
-For example, water is priced lower than diamonds because water is abundant, and obtaining some water would only have a minor benefit - as opposed to diamonds, where obtaining one has a large benefit.

 The opportunity cost from an incremental increase (benefit of not pursuing the increase) is the **marginal cost**.